yext/answers-search-ui/README.md

   labelText: 'What are you looking for?',   // optional, defaults to 'Conduct a search'
   submitText: 'Submit',                     // optional, used for labeling the submit button, also provided to the template
   clearText: 'Clear',                       // optional, used for labeling the clear button, also provided to the template
+  submitIcon: 'iconName',                   // optional, used to specify a different built-in icon for the submit button
-  submitIcon: 'path/to/icon',               // optional, an icon for the submit button
+  customIconUrl: 'path/to/icon',            // optional, a url for a custom icon for the submit button
   promptHeader: 'Header',                   // optioanl, the query text to show as the first item for auto complete
   placeholderText: 'Start typing...',       // optional, no default
   autoFocus: true,                          // optional, defaults to false